About us

 Coordinator WBTi

-She represents La Leche League GB on the Baby Feeding Law Group, which works to implement the WHO International Codeinto UK and European law, and has served on La Leche League International’s Special Committee on the International Code, set up to review policies and produce resources on the Code.
+Helen is an IBCLC and La Leche League Leader (breastfeeding counsellor).
+She represents La Leche League GB on the Baby Feeding Law Group (BFLG), which works to implement the WHO International Code into UK and European law, and currently represents the BFLG on the international Infant Feeding in Emergencies Core Group.

 Her background in anthropology and human evolution has given her a particular interest in how breastfeeding and the way we mother our babies are influenced by both human biology and culture.
-Her current research focus is the planning for the care and feeding of infants and young children during emergencies.
+She is now a research student, focused on planning for the care and feeding of infants and young children during emergencies, gaps in UK policies revealed by her WBTI work.

 Clare Meynell